aree6/DriveThru/privacy-policy.md

 # DriveThru Extension Privacy Policy

 ## Single Purpose Description
-DriveThru is a Chrome extension that enhances the Google Drive viewing experience by providing local file viewing capabilities and improved download management.
-It allows users to preview and download files directly from Google Drive with additional controls and features for a better user experience.
+DriveThru adds a "Re-download" button to Google Drive files when viewing them, allowing users to easily re-download files if they encounter any issues with the initial download.
+This enhances the Google Drive download experience by providing a simple, one-click solution for file download issues.

 ## Permission Justifications

-### Storage Justification
+### Storage Permission
-Storage permission is required to save user preferences and maintain extension settings between browser sessions.
-This ensures a consistent user experience and remembers user-selected options for file handling.
+**Feature**: The extension needs to remember if a file has been previously downloaded and track download states.
+**Why needed**: Without storage permission, the extension couldn't:
+- Remember which files have been downloaded
+- Save user preferences for download behavior
+- Track download progress and status

-### Downloads Justification
+### Downloads Permission
-Downloads permission is necessary for the core functionality of the extension - managing and initiating file downloads from Google Drive.
-This allows the extension to handle file downloads and provide re-download capabilities when needed.
+**Feature**: The "Re-download" button that appears on Google Drive file pages.
+**Why needed**: Without downloads permission, the extension couldn't:
+- Initiate file downloads when users click the re-download button
+- Handle file downloads from Google Drive
+- Manage download states and retries

-### Tabs Justification
+### Tabs Permission
-Tabs permission is required to detect when users are viewing Google Drive files and to inject the necessary interface elements (like the re-download button) into the appropriate tabs.
+**Feature**: The automatic injection of the re-download button on Google Drive file pages.
+**Why needed**: Without tabs permission, the extension couldn't:
+- Detect when you're viewing a Google Drive file
+- Add the re-download button to the correct page
+- Update the button state based on file status

-### Notifications Justification
+### Notifications Permission
-Notifications permission is used to inform users about the status of their downloads and file operations, providing important feedback about successful downloads or any potential errors.
+**Feature**: Download status notifications that tell you when:
+- A download has started
+- A download has completed
+- There was an error during download
+**Why needed**: Without notifications permission, users wouldn't know if their download was successful or failed

-### Scripting Justification
+### Scripting Permission
+**Feature**: The re-download button that appears on Google Drive pages.
+**Why needed**: Without scripting permission, the extension couldn't:
+- Add the re-download button to Google Drive pages
+- Make the button interactive
+- Handle click events on the button

+### Host Permission
+**Feature**: Integration with Google Drive's file viewer and download system.
+**Why needed**: Without host permission for Google Drive domains, the extension couldn't:
-Scripting permission is necessary to inject our custom interface elements into Google Drive pages and handle user interactions with these elements, such as the re-download button functionality.
+- Access Google Drive pages to add the re-download button
+- Interact with Google Drive's file viewer
+- Handle file downloads from Google Drive URLs

-### Host Permission Justification
+### Identity Permission
-Host permissions for Google Drive domains are required to integrate with Google Drive's interface and provide our enhanced viewing and download capabilities.
-This permission is strictly limited to Google Drive domains and is essential for the core functionality of the extension.
+**Feature**: The extension needs to work with Google Drive's file system which requires:
+- Accessing Google Drive files in the browser
+- Handling file downloads from Google Drive URLs
+- Working with Google Drive's file viewer

+**Why needed**: Without identity permission, the extension couldn't:
+- Access Google Drive pages properly
+- Work with Google Drive's file system
+- Handle file downloads from authenticated Google Drive sessions

+Note: The extension does NOT:
+- Store any user identity information
+- Access any personal Google account data
+- Require users to log in separately
+- Send any identity information to external servers

+It only uses the identity permission to work within the existing Google Drive session that users are already logged into in their browser.

-## Remote Code Usage
+## Remote Code
+**No remote code is used**
-No, I am not using remote code.
-All JavaScript code is packaged within the extension, and no external scripts are loaded or executed.
+All code is packaged within the extension.
+The extension only:
+- Uses local JavaScript files
+- Doesn't load any external scripts
+- Doesn't use eval() or external resources

 ## Data Usage